 Paid Employment

 Paid employment is designed to reward good work.
 It is best honoured when the vacancy draws upon many shared skills and talents.
 Lending a craft to the betterment of society and the wider community is a force for good in the world.
 Yet millions of Google search entries reveal how contemptuous many are of what they do for work.
 If options are scarce, it is understandable how candidate deception is learned through repeated frustration with the recruitment process.
 This does no good to anyone in the long term.
 It may explain the higher rate of transience with job hopping.
 Satisfaction will follow if the work is meaningful and people are treated humanely.
-It is eternally baffling that some countries are yet to legislate notice periods (i.e., the USA).
+It is eternally baffling that some countries are yet to legislate notice periods (i.e., the US).
 That an employer could dismiss without warning, for any reason, with little to no financial recourse, makes it clear why people end up destitute.
 The key is job design.
 A position that invests, believes, and trusts in the individual is ethical.
 Fulfilling the 'duties' versus 'pursuit' of desired outcomes will never work out long-term for the former.

 Money